Anatomy

 The important ligament is further divided into two supporting structures called the UCL proper and the accessory UCL.
 Injury or damage to either one can result in pain, immobility, and disability.

-Though the preceding descriptions are the most common way UCL ligaments are injured, any action forcing the unusual twisting or turning of your thumb can result in damage.
-A UCL injury typically occurs when you place increased or consistent pressure on your thumb.
+A UCL injury typically occurs when you plate acute increased or chronic consistent pressure on your thumb.
 Such actions can stretch or tear the ligament.

 The most common symptom is pain.
 Besides discomfort, you might witness redness and swelling in the affected thumb.
 You will likely encounter significant difficulties gripping or lifting objects.
 Additionally, your thumb might feel loose, unstable, and hard to move.